p95max/MyPortfolioSPA/README.md

 ### How It Works

-- After CAPTCHA validation and anti-spam checks, the backend saves the contact message to the database.
+- Incoming messages pass CAPTCHA verification and multiple anti-spam throttles.
+- The contact message is saved to the database.
-- The system then sends an email to all recipients listed in the `NOTIFY_EMAILS` environment variable.
+- An email notification is sent to all recipients defined in `NOTIFY_EMAILS`.
-- The email contains:
+- The email includes:
   - Sender name
   - Sender email
   - Message text
-  - Optional company name
-  - Timestamp
+  - Human-readable timestamp (configurable timezone)
+- The email contains a **direct reference to the Django Admin**, where the message can be reviewed.

 ### Configuration

-Add these variables to `backend/.env`:
+Add the following variables to `backend/.env`:

 ```
 NOTIFY_EMAILS=owner@example.com,backup@example.com